amadevstudio/yau-ts/README.md

 ## Alpha version

-Can render messages and use state, see the demo below
+- Can render messages and use state, see the demo below
+- Has i18n built-in functionality

 ## Requirements